 It’s time to go behind the curtain of the director role and have honest discussions with leaders in the campus recreation industry.

-In this episode, host Grady Sheffield, the director of campus recreation at Towson University and the senior advisor to the Campus Rec Mastermind Groups, holds a conversation with special guest, Ryan Hagen, associate athletic director at Yale University.
+In this episode, host Grady Sheffield, the director of campus recreation at Towson University and the senior advisor to the Campus Rec Mastermind Groups, gives you the listener real and authentic conversation between himself and special guest Greg Durham, the director of Recreation and Wellness at Creighton University.

-Show Notes from the Conversation with Ryan Hagen
+Show Notes from the Conversation with Greg Durham

 Leave a Reply